The following are some of the most commonly asked questions regarding the College’s sexual conduct policy and procedures.

 Yes, if you file a formal complaint, but not directly.
 Sexual misconduct is a serious offense and the responding party has the right to question the reporting party; however, the College does provide options for allowing questioning without direct contact, including closed-circuit testimony, Skype, using a room divider, or using separate hearing rooms.

-Yes, if you want formal conduct action to be taken against the alleged perpetrator.
+Yes, if you want formal conduct action to be taken against the alleged responding party.
 No, if you choose to respond informally and do not file a formal complaint.

 First, do not contact the reporting party.
 You may immediately want to contact someone who can act as your advisor; anyone may serve as your advisor.
-You may also contact the Coordinator for Community Standards, who can explain the College’s procedures for dealing with sexual misconduct complaints.
+You may also contact the Office of Community Standards, who can explain the College’s procedures for dealing with sexual misconduct complaints.
 You may also want to talk to a confidential counselor in Counseling Services.

 Both the reporting and responding parties may have an advisor/support person of their choice during the campus’ investigative and hearing processes.
 Both parties may choose to use an attorney, may choose to use other non-attorney advisors, or may choose to not utilize an advisor.

 Victims of criminal sexual assault need not retain a private attorney to seek prosecution because legal issues will be handled through a representative from the District Attorney’s office.
 You may want to retain an attorney if you are the responding party.
-Victims may also want to retain an attorney if you are considering filing a civil action against the alleged perpetrator.
+The reporting party may also want to retain an attorney if they are considering filing a civil action against the alleged responding party.

 If you want to move, or have the responding party moved, you may request a room change.
 Room changes under these circumstances are considered emergencies.
 It is the College’s policy that in emergency room changes, the student is moved to the first available suitable room.
 Other accommodations available to you might include: